Use Business Emails and Branded Links together for a consistent branded experience

 Using a branded business email means you look professional, and want to be taken seriously.
 It features either your name or the department you work in, and the company or brand you work for.

-It would be unprofessional to send business emails from a personal address - and it's just as unprofessional to share links from your company or business with a generic short URL.
+It would be unprofessional to send business emails from a personal address - and it's just as unprofessional to share links from your company or business with a generic link shortener.
+There are a variety of link shorteners on the market, but to stand out, be more professional, and control all of your links, use a branded link shortener.

-We've identified five key reasons why professional organisations use business emails and branded links:
+We've identified five key reasons why professional organizations use business emails and branded links:

 - Corporate Image